Working Within Smartling

 Download Translated Files

-Agency Account Owner, Translations Resource Mangers, and Translation Resource user can download translated files via the List View.
+Should you need to preview translations in their completed state, Agency Account Owner, Translations Resource Mangers, and Translation Resource users can download translated files via the List View.
 Current downloadable file formats are:

 To download translated files from the Jobs Dashboard: